 Re-Vegging Plant – Leaves Start Growing Single Points in the Flowering Stage.
 Not Good!

 Got any awesome myths that we missed?
 Let us know by replying to our weekly newsletter!

 Myth: “Bagseed” is a great choice for beginners

-"Bagseed" is a term for random cannabis seeds that you find, for example, in the buds you bought.
+“Bagseed” is a term for random cannabis seeds that you find, for example, in bud you purchase.
 Some growers get lucky growing bagseed and produce great plants, but a lot of growers will be disappointed with their results from growing bagseed.
 Especially for beginners, bagseed comes with some downsides what will make things tougher for your first grow.

 - You’ll have no idea how the plant will grow – Will your plant grow short or tall?
 Fast or slow?
 High or Low THC?
 How long will you have to wait before harvest?

 - More likely to produce hermies – Cannabis plants grown properly will not produce buds that contain seeds – that means bagseed is always a mistake on the part of the grower.
 Often this means that the mother plant was a hermaphrodite, and as you learned earlier, that means your seeds are much more likely to produce hermaphrodite plants – plants that grow both male and female parts – so you’re much more likely to end up with seedy buds and lower yields